MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/ca-for-always-on-vpn.md

 3. After Azure AD receives a token from Azure AD certificate authority, Azure pushes a short-lived (1-hour) certificate to the user's certificate store (certmgr.msc) via the WAM.
 The certificated that is short-lived is signed by the root certificate that was marked as Primary in the **VPN connectivity** blade.<br>The WAM returns control over to the VPN client for further connection processing.

-4. The VPN client retrieves the Azure AD-issued certificate from the user's personal Certificate Store by selecting the certificate containing the `<EKUName>AAD Conditional Access</EKUName>` and `<EKUOID>1.3.6.1.4.1.311.87</EKUOID>` values defined in the section of the VPNv2 profile.<br>The VPN client passes this certificate to the VPN server where it is verified to chain correctly to the 'primary' certificate that was downloaded from the 'VPN connectivity' blade and added to the Trusted Root Certificate Store of the on-premises RADIUS (VPN) server and the Windows 10 clients.
+4. The VPN client retrieves the Azure AD-issued certificate from the user's personal Certificate Store by selecting the certificate containing the **\<EKUName>AAD Conditional Access<\/EKUName>** and **\<EKUOID>1.3.6.1.4.1.311.87<\/EKUOID>** values defined in the section of the VPNv2 profile.<br>The VPN client passes this certificate to the VPN server where it is verified to chain correctly to the **primary** certificate that was downloaded from the 'VPN connectivity' blade and added to the Trusted Root Certificate Store of the on-premises RADIUS (VPN) server and the Windows 10 clients.

 ## Features and requirements
 Microsoft recommends that you review the design and deployment guides for each of the technologies that are used in the deployment scenario.
 These guides help you determine whether this deployment scenario provides the services and configuration you need for your organization's network.